JnJuste/SmartHomeMonitoringApp/README.md

 # Smart Home Monitoring

-This is an Flutter applicationthat utilizes three sensors commonly found in mobile devices to monitor environmental conditions within a home.
+This is an Flutter application that utilizes four sensors commonly found in mobile devices to monitor environmental conditions within a home, such as GeoLocation Fencing, Motion Detection and Ambient Light sensors.

 ## Getting Started